crismancich/node-red-contrib-camera-mac/README.md

 The captured image will be available as a buffer in the payload of the output message.
 Additionally, the file path is provided in the `filePath` property of the message for reference.

 ## Sample Flow
 You can make this json string into a flow by using the node-red flow import function.
+You will also need the node-red-contrib-image-output flow for the preview.

 - [sample.json](examples/sample.json)